thumun/Project3-CUDA-Path-Tracer/README.md

 #### Bounding Box Culling

 This is a toggle-able option that slightly increases the efficiency of the process due to not checking if the ray intersects with the triangles in the OBJ if the ray does not hit the bounding box of the object (within the min/max bounds).
 This is most visible in objects with greater numbers of triangles due to the current logic looping through all of the triangles to see if there is an intersection with the ray.

-ADD THE COMPARISON CHART
+The performance analysis of this feature can be seen below!

 ### Denoiser